Netrona/Stepper-Motor/README.md

 # Stepper-Motor
 Controlling​ ​Stepper​ ​Motor​ ​Direction​ ​and​ ​Speed With Raspberry Pi

-This project was done for PC/CP320 Class at WLU.
+This project was done for PC/CP320 Class at WLU, Fall 2017.

 ## Project Description